amguecha/php-retriever/README.txt

 Configure the required global constants that are placed in '/configration.php', to match your installation, domain, server setup and database credential names.

-Create a new database in mysql.
+A Mysql database is required for this framework.

-In Linux, you can run log in with this command:
+In Linux, you can start Mysql with this log in command:
 	$ mysql -u root -p

-Create the database and a testing table:
+Then, create the database and a testing table:
 	> CREATE DATABASE IF NOT EXISTS php_retriever_main;
 	> USE php_retriever_main;
 	> CREATE TABLE IF NOT EXISTS crud (id int NOT NULL, title text NOT NULL, description text NOT NULL) ENGINE=InnoDB DEFAULT CHARSET=utf8;